tunapanda/swag-old/README.md

 The screenshot shows the editing of a swagpath, including the shortcodes and custom fields discussed above.

+This feature is implemented by the [wp-swag](https://github.com/tunapanda/wp-swag) plugin.

 ####Swagmap
 <img align="right" width="300" src="https://raw.github.com/tunapanda/swag/master/doc/swagmap.png" />
 A swagmap is a map that shows the relationships of swagpaths and their required and provided